Volleyball variations: Nine-man volleyball

 In South Korea, nine-man volleyball is popular as a recreation.
-But those who plays it are not used to the detailed rule of the game because they generally watch only 6-man volleyball (standard volleyball) on TV or somewhere.
+But those who plays it are not used to the detailed rule of the game because they generally watch only 6-man volleyball (standard volleyball) on TV or somewhere else.
 So the rule generally played tends to be the mixture of the original 9-man volleyball and standard volleyball.

 Pioneerball

 Pioneerball - a game with a ball, similar in its rules to volleyball.
 Originated in the USSR in the 1930s.
 The name of the game comes from the fact that it's a game with a ball and was played by pioneers.

 The game is played with a volleyball on the volleyball court.
 Each team has from 3 to 8 players.
 The court is conventionally divided by the number of players into 6 - 7 zones.
 The first player throws the ball from the far edge of his half of the court over the net to the half of the court of the opposing team.
 One of the players who catch the ball can make no more than three steps on their half of the court, throw it back over the net to the half of the court of the first team.
 One of the first team's players also has to catch the ball and make no more than three steps, throw it to the half of the court of the opposing team.
 And so on until the ball hits the ground, then the team which threw the ball last scores one point.
 In this game, like in volleyball, players move around the court to the next area in a clockwise direction after winning the ball service.
 After 15 points, the teams change sides of the field, and play the second set.
 If the result of the two sets is 1-1, the third set is assigned.
 And also if the ball hits the net, the score is not counted.

 The rules of this game are neither officially approved nor recorded, so they may differ slightly from the place to place.